talkbear/Fe-blogs/docs/CSS(CSS3)/depth-in-align-center.md

 justify-content: center;
 ```

-apply auto margins to a flex item, the flex item will extends it's margin to occupy the extra space
+**dispay: flex + margin: auto: apply auto margins to a flex item, the flex item will extends it's margin to occupy the extra space**

 ```
 display: flex;
 .child{